jduelfer/jduelfer.github.io/_posts/2016-08-20-understanding-the-parser.markdown

 `cd` back to `your_directory` and create a new python file with `touch app.py`.
 Of course, printing out an ASCII tree that represents the syntactic structure isn't very practical for developing, so we want to get the parsed sentences into memory where we can do more analysis.
 In order to parse the tree, we are going to import [NLTK](http://www.nltk.org/), the Natural Language Toolkit for python that allows us to do much more processing with natural language than SyntaxNet alone.
 You need to install nltk with `pip install nltk`.
 For now, we are going to use its [Conll Corpus Reader](http://www.nltk.org/_modules/nltk/corpus/reader/conll.html) to parse the ASCII tree into a reeusable format.

 We also want to create our own `demo.sh` file to call the parser.
 To do this, `cd` into `models/syntaxnet/syntaxnet` and `touch your_bash_file.sh`.
 If you are on OSX, the file probably won't have permissions yet, so you need to run `chmod +x your_bash_file.sh`.
-In this field, you can copy and paste the same code from `demo.sh`, or change any of the parameters that you want.
+In this file, you can copy and paste the same code from `demo.sh`, or change any of the parameters that you want.
 Later, I will dive into this, but for now we are just going to use a copy of `demo.sh`:

 {% highlight bash %}
 PARSER_EVAL=bazel-bin/syntaxnet/parser_eval